 \subsection{NLO: remainder}

 The third term on the right of Eq.\ (\ref{example.term1}) is the remainder.
-It is simply the left-hand-side minus the first two terms.
+It is simply the left-hand side minus the first two terms.
 The fact that the sum of the first two terms gives the full leading power, complete with its logarithm, is demonstrated by showing that the remainder,

 is power suppressed.
-To see this, we observe that the potentially leading contributions, when $k \lesssim Q$ and $l \sim m$ are cancelled by the subtractions.\footnote{ $Q \gtrsim k$ includes the regions $k \sim Q$ and $k \ll Q$. } There is a possible UV divergence as $k \to \infty $, but this is cancelled by the subtraction in the second factor.
+To see this, we observe that the potentially leading contributions, when $k \lesssim Q$ and $l \sim m$ are canceled by the subtractions.\footnote{ $Q \gtrsim k$ includes the regions $k \sim Q$ and $k \ll Q$. } There is a possible UV divergence as $k \to \infty $, but this is canceled by the subtraction in the second factor.
 This subtraction suppresses the region $k \gg l$, and it is as effective at suppressing the region for the ultra-violet divergence, viz.\ $k \to \infty $, as it is at suppressing the original region it was designed to handle, $k \sim Q$.